data migration process

 • post-migration audit.

-Below, we’ll outline what you should do at each phase to transfer your data to a new location without losses, extansive delays, or/and ruinous budget overrun.
+Below, we’ll outline what you should do at each phase to transfer your data to a new location without losses, extensive delays, or/and ruinous budget overrun.

-Data migration is a complex process, and it starts with the evaluation of existing data assets and careful designing of a migration plan.
-The planning stage can be divided into four steps.
+Data migration is a complex process, and it starts with evaluating existing data assets and carefully designing a migration plan.
+The planning stage involves four steps.

-Step 1 — refine the scope.
+Refine the scope.
 The key goal of this step is to filter out any excess data and to define the smallest amount of information required to run the system effectively.
-So, you need to perform a high-level analysis of source and target systems, in consultation with data users who will be directly impacted by the upcoming changes.
+You need to perform a high-level analysis of source and target systems in consultation with data users who will be directly impacted by the upcoming changes.

-Step 4 — estimate budget and set realistic timelines.
-After the scope is refined and systems are evaluated, it’s easier to select the approach (big bang or trickle), estimate resources needed for the project, set schedules, and deadlines.
-According to Oracle estimations, an enterprise-scale data migration project lasts six months to two years on average.
+Estimate the budget and set realistic timelines.
+After the scope is refined and systems are evaluated, it’s easier to select the approach (big bang or trickle), estimate resources needed for the project, and set deadlines.
+According to Oracle estimations, an enterprise-scale data migration project lasts, on average, six months to two years.

-This stage is for examining and cleansing the full scope of data to be migrated.
-It aims at detecting possible conflicts, identifying data quality issues, and eliminating duplications and anomalies prior to the migration.
+This stage examines and cleanses the full scope of migrating data.
+It aims to detect possible conflicts, identify data quality issues, and eliminate duplications and anomalies before the migration.

 Auditing and profiling are tedious, time-consuming, and labor-intensive activities, so in large projects, automation tools should be employed.
 Among popular solutions are Open Studio for Data Quality, Data Ladder, SAS Data Quality, Informatica Data Quality, and IBM InfoSphere QualityStage, to name a few.

 Technically, this stage is not mandatory.
-However, best practices of data migration dictate the creation of a full backup of the content you plan to move — before executing the actual migration.
+However, best data migration practices dictate a full backup of the content you plan to move—before executing the migration.
 As a result, you’ll get an extra layer of protection in the event of unexpected migration failures and data losses.

 The migration design specifies migration and testing rules, clarifies acceptance criteria, and assigns roles and responsibilities across the migration team members.

-Though several technologies can be used for data migration, extract, transform, and load (ETL) is the preferred one.
-It makes sense to hire an ETL developer — or a dedicated software engineer with deep expertise in ETL processes, especially if your project deals with large data volumes and complex data flow.
+Though you can use different approaches, extract, transform, and load (ETL) is the preferred one.
+It makes sense to hire an ETL developer—or a dedicated data engineer with deep expertise in ETL processes, especially if your project deals with large data volumes and complex data flow.

 At this phase, ETL developers or data engineers create scripts for data transition or choose and customize third-party ETL tools.
-An integral part of ETL is data mapping.
-In the ideal scenario, it involves not only an ETL developer, but also a system analyst knowing both source and target system, and a business analyst who understands the value of data to be moved.
+The ideal scenario also involves a system analyst who knows both the source and target systems and a business analyst who understands the value of the data to be moved.

 The duration of this stage depends mainly on the time needed to write scripts for ETL procedures or to acquire appropriate automation tools.
 If all required software is in place and you only have to customize it, migration design will take a few weeks.
 Otherwise, it may span a few months.